brave/qa-resources/wikitemplate-android.md

 - [ ] Verify you can exclude a publisher by using the toggle on the Rewards Panel
 - [ ] Verify you can remove excluded sites via `Restore All` button
 - [ ] Verify when you click on the BR panel while on a site, the panel displays site-specific information (site favicon, domain, attention %)
-- [ ] Verify when you click on `Send a tip`, the custom tip banner displays
 - [ ] Verify you can make a one-time tip and they display in tips panel
 - [ ] Verify you can make a recurring tip and they display in tips panel
 - [ ] Verify you can tip a verified publisher
 - [ ] Verify you can tip a verified YouTube creator
 - [ ] Verify tip panel shows a verified check mark for a verified publisher/verified YouTube creator
-- [ ] Verify tip panel shows a message about the unverified publisher
+- [ ] Verify tip panel and BR panel shows a message about the unverified publisher
-- [ ] Verify BR panel shows the message about an unverified publisher
 - [ ] Verify you can perform a contribution
 - [ ] Verify if you disable auto-contribute you are still able to tip regular sites and YouTube creators
-- [ ] Verify that disabling Rewards and enabling it again does not lose state
 - [ ] Verify that disabling auto-contribute and enabling it again does not lose state
 - [ ] Verify unchecking `Allow contribution to videos` option doesn't list any YouTube creator in ac list
 - [ ] Adjust min visit/time in settings.
 Visit some sites and YouTube channels to verify they are added to the table after the specified settings
 - [ ] Verify you can reset rewards from advance setting.
 Resetting should delete wallet and bring it back to the pre-optin state
 - [ ] Verify on BR panel `Verify wallet` button loads verify wallet page when balance in >=15 BAT.
 - [ ] Verify user still able to connect to existing Uphold account via panel even when balance is < 15 BAT
-- [ ] Verify you are able to disconnect/re-connect a user wallet when min balance is available
+- [ ] Verify you are able to disconnect/re-connect a user wallet
 - [ ] Upgrade from an older version
   - [ ] Verify the wallet balance (if available) is retained
   - [ ] Verify auto-contribute list is not lost after upgrade